-This RFP provides interested parties with information to prepare proposals to meet the requirements.
+This RFP provides interested parties with information to submit proposals that meet the requirements.
 Proposers may provide information in addition to what is requested if deemed relevant or essential and are encouraged to suggest services in addition to those described in this RFP.